Athishpranav2003/fluent-plugin-throttle/README.md

 Default: `false`.

 When a group reaches its limit, metrics will be emitted for the logs being dropped if this value is true .
-This metrics can be scraped like any other metrics emitted in prometheus format. `podname` is a additional label available to identify the throttled groups. \\
+This metrics can be scraped like any other metrics emitted in prometheus format.
+Group keys are available to identify the throttled groups as additional labels. \\
 Metrics for the filter is
 - `fluentd_throttle_rate_limit_exceeded`